 Swimming is the fourth most popular sports activity in the United States, according to the Centers for Disease Control and Prevention (CDC), which also says that swimmers have about half the risk of premature death compared with people who do not exercise at all.
 Just two and a half hours of swimming each week can decrease the risk of chronic illnesses.
 The CDC also points out that people enjoy swimming more than exercising on land, and that they can exercise longer in water than on land.

 Because the human body is buoyant in water, swimming improves the use of arthritic joints without worsening symptoms.
 People with rheumatoid arthritis experience more improvements in their health after swimming than after engaging in other activities.

 Swimming can also improve mental health.
 Research shows swimming can improve mood in both men and women.
 Exercise therapy can decrease anxiety in people with fibromyalgia, and swimming in warm water can decrease depression and improve moods.

 Swimming offers special health benefits for older adults by decreasing disability and improving quality of life.
 One study shows swimming can improve bone mineral density in older women; high bone density can reduce the risk of fractures.
-Other research shows swimming can improve overall health-related quality of life in elderly people.
+Other research shows swimming can improve overall health-related quality of life in older adults.

 Swimming can improve blood pressure, cholesterol levels and other measurements of heart health.
 Aquatic exercise burns a tremendous amount of energy, so it can help lower blood sugar levels.